SuperSneakyPython/Magic_Mirror_Monitor_Timer/README.txt

 It will both turn off the HDMI port and the monitor power, if you use a Tapo wall plug with the monitor.
 **********

-Module was debugged with icecream -> (https://github.com/gruns/icecream) This code is designed to function with a Raspberry Pi 5 using Rasbian OS.
+This is designed to function with a Raspberry Pi 5 using Rasbian OS.
 I have tested it with a Raspberry pi B+ and it also works.

 For this to work please install nmap for raspbian: